 As for Jamie, Dallas made it to the Stanley Cup Final in the 2020 playoff bubble.
 Despite a hard-fought series, the Stars fell to the Tampa Bay Lightning in six games.
 He finished the playoffs with 19 points in 27 games.

-While Jamie has four more years with the Dallas Stars at a salary of $9.5-million, Jordie’s current contract expired at the end of the 2020-21 season and he’s an unrestricted free agent once again.
+While Jamie has four more years with the Dallas Stars at a salary of $9.5-million, Jordie’s current contract with the Jets expired at the end of the 2020-21 season and he signed a one-year deal with Minnesota in late August.

 Whatever happens next, both brothers will always be a huge part of Grizzlies’ history and are sure to be remembered in the south Island area for years to come.